jfrog/frogbot/docs/install-azure-repos.md

 To install Frogbot on Azure Repos repositories:

+1. Make sure you have the connection details of your JFrog environment.

-1. Go to your Azure Pipelines project, and add a new pipeline:
+2. Go to your Azure Pipelines project, and add a new pipeline:

    ![azure-new-pipeline.png](../images/azure-new-pipeline.png)

-2. Set `Azure Repos Git` as your code source:
+3. Set `Azure Repos Git` as your code source:

    ![azure-set-code-source.png.png](../images/azure-set-code-source.png)

-3. Select the repository you'd like Frogbot to scan.
+4. Select the repository you'd like Frogbot to scan.

    ![azure-select-repo-to-test.png](../images/azure-select-repo-to-test.png)

-4. Select `Starter Pipeline` and name it `frogbot-scan-pr`.
+5. Select `Starter Pipeline` and name it `frogbot-scan-pr`.
 Use the content of the below template for the pipeline.

 <details>
   <summary>Template for frogbot-scan-pr.yml</summary>